AbdelattyBadwy16/NovaNook_Store_React/README.md

 In the future, I plan to add more features to the project.

 For the implementation, I'm using React, React Redux, various hooks and custom hooks , and tailwind in the frontend.
-In the backend, I'm utilizing Supabase to create a complete database and manage authentication.
+In the backend, I'm utilizing Supabase to create a complete database and manage authentication. and you can see live demo we can click here https://novanookstore.netlify.app/ .